Hatha Yoga – all classes require pre-booking. BOOK ONLINE below:

+All classes are first come, first served and require pre-booking.
+You can view exact class dates on the TIMETABLE page of this website.
 Those currently enrolled always have first option at re-onrolment.
-The deadline to re-enrol is always the last class of the current block.
 Some classes have a waiting list; please check first.
-Those wishing to come try a class for the first time are welcome to borrow a mat/blocks/bricks as a one off.
+Those wishing to come try a class for the first time are welcome to borrow yoga kit if they don’t already own any.
+Regular participants will need to bring their own yoga mat.
 A completed enrolment form will be needed at your first class.
 If you have, please bring: a yoga sticky mat, a tight woven blanket and a bottle of water.
-To reserve your place please use the buttons below to book your trial class.
-If you decide to join for the remainder of the current block you can pay the balance at class or via BACS.
-The block booking rate of £10/class applies to those who commit to attending class weekly.
-Alternatively you can pay the £13/casual drop in class provided the class is not yet at capacity.
+To reserve your place, please click on the relevant button below to book your trial class.
+The block booking rate applies to those who commit to attending class weekly.
+Alternatively you can pay the casual drop in class provided the class is not yet at capacity.
 If the class is at full capacity those committed to weekly attendance have priority.
-Please note there are no substitutions or refunds for missed classes, so please ensure you can attend before paying.
-Thank you!

 In yoga it is said that, “when you are prepared, your teacher will appear.”
 I hope to see you in class soon!